 Select the range of cells that you want to search.

-If you want to search the entire worksheet, click any cell.
+To search the entire worksheet, click any cell.

 On the Home tab, in the Editing group, click Find & Select, and then click Find.